Monk Leveling Guide

 Buffs

 Brotherhood is acquired at Level 70, and is our raid buff.
-Brotherhood both increases the damage dealt by ourselves and the party while also generating additional Chakra.
-Again, this skill should be used on cooldown.
+Brotherhood both increases the damage dealt by ourselves and the party while also generating additional Chakra and increasing the Chakra Gauge Cap to 10 instead of the usual 5.
+Again, this skill should be used on cooldown, as close to Riddle of Fire as possible.

 Riddle of Wind is another personal buff, acquired at Level 72, greatly increasing our Auto-Attack speed.
-Yet again, this skill can merely be pressed on cooldown.
+It can also be used on cooldown.
+At Level 96, this will also grant the Wind’s Rumination Buff.

 Perfect Balance and Blitzes

 Perfect Balance is gained at Level 50, and allows the execution of any three GCDs with all form bonuses applied.
-Until you hit Level 60, the best way to use Perfect Balance is to refresh your Disciplined Fist timer, Demolish timer, and execute the following Opo-Opo GCD, before pressing Perfect Balance and using it to alternate between Opo-Opo GCDs for three GCDs.
-This is because our Opo-Opo GCDs are our strongest GCDs.
+Until you hit Level 60, the best way to use Perfect Balance is to spend it on our strongest GCDs, which is to alternate the Opo-opo GCDs Dragon Kick and Bootshine, generating Opo Balls and spending Opo Balls.

 Masterful Blitz is acquired at Level 60 alongside the Master’s Gauge, and can be thought of as a combo finisher to Perfect Balance.